bradlylewis/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+You're able to grab match objects without using Route, just with a URL.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is where you set parameters that your form has to abide by.

 1. In 1-2 sentences, define end to end testing.

+It is a visual form of testing that is easy to understand.
+It provides testing from beginning to the end.

 ## Instructions